Powerlearnproject/se-day1-assignment-Arinola-210310505/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+**Waterfall** is a linear, sequential approach where each phase (e.g., requirements, design, implementation) must be completed before moving on to the next.
+It’s rigid, making changes difficult once the project is underway, and emphasizes thorough documentation and a clear, predictable timeline.
+Waterfall is best for projects with well-defined, stable requirements and minimal expected changes, such as government contracts or large-scale infrastructure projects.

+**Agile**, on the other hand, is iterative and flexible, breaking development into small, incremental cycles (sprints) that allow for continuous feedback and adaptation.
+It’s highly adaptable to changing requirements, with a focus on collaboration and working software over extensive documentation.
+Agile is suited for projects where requirements may evolve or where rapid development and frequent user feedback are crucial, such as in software startups or mobile app development.

+In summary, **Waterfall** is best for projects with clear, unchanging requirements, while **Agile** is ideal for dynamic projects where adaptability and frequent iterations are key.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.